 School Gyms & Youth Recreation

-Adaptive climbing walls can provide inclusive physical education, occupational and physical therapy, and opportunities to develop balance, body awareness, and muscle strength, while providing proprioceptive input to improve sensory integration.
+Rock climbing walls provide exciting challenges through grip strength and core work.
+But be sure to consider how to make it fun for everyone by adding adaptive climbing walls/holds that provide inclusive physical education, occupational and physical therapy, and opportunities to develop balance, body awareness, and muscle strength, while providing proprioceptive input to improve sensory integration.

 Sports & Special Events